[ Printer Friendly Version ] [ Report Abuse ]

 There is no way to get the black stuff out of my sauce, is there?
 It’s everywhere, it looks hopeless.
 The sauce is still sizzling and bubbling.
 Carefully I bring the spatula to my mouth to taste the sauce.
 It tastes awful, like burned tomato’s.
 I’ll tell you, that’s not a nice taste.
 Why did I think this could work?

 I hope that at least my macaroni made it out okay.
 With a little caution I stick a fork in the macaroni pan.
-It gets stuck into a clump of macaronis, when I pull it out half the macaronis hang on it, sticking together like a bunch of teenage girls.
-It’s slightly problematic, since I have nothing else to serve.
+It gets stuck into a clump of macaroni, when I pull it out half the macaroni hangs on it, sticking together like a bunch of teenage girls.
+That’s slightly problematic, since I have nothing else to serve.

 My sauce just burned!
 Shit, crap, bugger!